-A representative segregation patterns of the granular layer taken after injection of 132 and 330 guest grains into mono-disperse host granular medium are presented in Figs. 7(a) and 7(c), respectively.
-Centers of all small guest grains detected by the image processing are marked with red cross hairs.
-The same snapshots are presented in Figs. 7(b) and 7(d), where only centers of large guest grains are marked.
-By comparing corresponding snapshots given in Fig. 7, it can be observed that mixture of guest grains self-organizes partially during upward penetration.
+Representative segregation patterns of the granular layer taken after injection of 132 and 330 guest grains into a monodisperse host granular medium are presented in Figures 10(a) and (c), respectively.
+The centers of all small guest grains detected by the image processing are marked with red crosshairs.
+The same snapshots are presented in Figures 10(b) and (d), where only centers of large guest grains are marked.
+By comparing the corresponding snapshots given in Figure 10, it can be observed that the mixture of guest grains self-organizes partially during the upward penetration.
 Small particles segregate to form two lobes surrounding the large guest grains.
 The segregation is imperfect.
-Small percolating grains are interspersed among the large guest grains.
+Small percolating grains are interspersed among large guest grains.

-This segregation can be explained by the simple geometrical mechanism [10].
-During the quasistatic flow guest particles move upwards, but small particles have a larger probability to drop down through the suitable voids than a large particles.
+This segregation can be explained by a simple geometrical mechanism [11].
+During the quasistatic flow guest particles move upwards, but small particles have a larger probability to drop down through the suitable voids than large particles.
 This leads to the small particles falling through the interstices between the larger particles.
 Small particles preferentially accumulate near the boundary between large guest grains and host granular medium because host packing is more compacted than packing of large guest grains.
-The net result of the percolation of smaller particles through the voids in the lattice of larger guest particles is the formation of a core having two regions rich in small particles near the inlet at the bottom of container, as shown in the Fig. 7(a).
-As can be seen from the Fig. 7(b), these regions continue to grow up during the upward penetration of guest grains into lobe-shaped patterns.
-The lobes stretch along the boundary between large guest grains and host granular medium and appear to be nearly symmetric about the vertical midline.
+The net result of the percolation of smaller particles through the voids in the lattice of larger guest particles is the formation of a core having two regions rich in small particles near the inlet at the bottom of the container, as shown in Figure 10(a).
+As can be seen from Figure 10(c), these regions continue to grow up during the upward penetration of guest grains into the lobe-shaped patterns.
+The lobes stretch along the boundary between large guest grains and the host granular medium, and appear to be nearly symmetric about the vertical midline.